-Real estate investing is a great way to make extra money and build wealth over time.
+Real estate investing can be a great way to earn passive income and build wealth over time.

 - Real estate crowdfunding platforms

 - Invest in house flipping

 - Direct vs indirect real estate investments